Overview - updated January 2026

 Getting back to the start from the turn around point – if you don’t want to do an out-and-back walk

 The best way to get back to the start using public transport is catch bus 548.
 There is a bus stop on Cockburn road in-between Nyyerbup Cir and Fairbairn Road almost exactly where the path that goes from the toilet block through the grassed area and north of the car park come out on to Cockburn Road.
+Its about a 600m walk.
+Get off at the stop just south of the Woolworths shopping centre on Orsino Boulavard.

 Summary of the walk